Drmusab/Kanban-Routine-Manager/docs/UPDATE_GUIDE.md

 ### Automatic Migrations

-Migrations run automatically when the application starts if:
+Migrations and version stamping run automatically when the application starts if:
 1. The schema version in the database is lower than `SCHEMA_VERSION`
 2. There are pending migration files
+3. The running container's `APP_VERSION` differs from the last recorded value (tracked in `app_versions` table)

 ### Manual Migration Commands